Ferrite-FEM/Ferrite.jl/docs/src/reference/grid.md

 ```

 ## Mesh Reading
+Currently, there are two registered packages for reading in meshes into `Ferrite.jl`: [`FerriteGmsh.jl`](https://github.com/Ferrite-FEM/FerriteGmsh.jl) and [`FerriteMeshParser.jl`](https://github.com/Ferrite-FEM/FerriteMeshParser.jl).
+Their functionalities are briefly described below.

+### FerriteGmsh
 `FerriteGmsh.jl` supports all defined cells with an alias in [`Ferrite.jl`](https://github.com/Ferrite-FEM/Ferrite.jl/blob/master/src/Grid/grid.jl#L39-L54) as well as the 3D Serendipity `Cell{3,20,6}`.
 Either, a mesh is created on the fly with the gmsh API or a mesh in `.msh` or `.geo` format can be read and translated with the `FerriteGmsh.togrid` function.
 ```@docs